NidhiLive/NidhiLive/README.md

 ### Hey there 👋 I'm Nidhin Vincent

-#### Frontend Developer
+#### UI Developer

->Meticulous web developer with over 2 years of front end experience and passion for responsive website design and a firm believer in the mobile-first approach.
+>Meticulous UI developer with over 10 years of front end experience and passion for responsive website design and a firm believer in the mobile-first approach.
 W3C certified.
 Implemented new responsive website approach which increased mobile traffic by 20%.

 - 💬 Ask me about Angular | Typescript | SCSS